Freight Shipping from Denver to Seattle

 How much does it cost to ship freight from Denver to Seattle?

-Full truckload (FTL) rates from Denver, CO to Seattle, WA currently range from $2,849-$3,511 for a standard dry van load over the 1,325-mile route.
+Full truckload (FTL) rates from Denver, CO to Seattle, WA currently range $2,849-$3,511 (roughly $2.17-$2.68 per mile over 1,325 miles).
 LTL shipments typically cost $929-$1,526 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Denver to Seattle?